-Education Gap Between Rich And PoorCiting research by Sean Reardon at Stanford University, an article in the New York Times reports that the achievement gap between rich and poor children is widening.
+Education Gap Between Rich And PoorCiting research by Sean Reardon at Stanford University, an article in the <em>New York Times</em> reports that the achievement gap between rich and poor children is widening.

 Stanford Study: Women More Likely To Express Pain Than MenAccording to researchers from Stanford University, women experience and express pain in far greater voices than men.
 They say that a woman is much more likely to say her pain is 10 on a scale of 10 than a man.

 Women In The EconomyWomen are graduating with advanced degrees in higher number but men still advance to higher positions in the workplace.
 Of Fortune 500 companies, there are only 11 female CEOs.